 What is medical thermology?

 Medical thermology is the science that derives diagnostic indications from highly detailed and sensitive infrared images of the human body.
 Medical thermology is sometimes referred to as digital infrared imaging.
 Medical infrared imaging, involves the use of high thermal and spatial resolution infrared (thermographic) cameras.
 Medical thermology is a patho-physiologic discipline that is completely non-contact and involves no form of energy imparted onto or into the body.
 Medical thermology has established applications in breast oncology, cardiology/vascular medicine, chiropractic, dentistry, neurology, occupational medicine, orthopedics, pain management and veterinary medicine.
-Medical Thermography Associates specializes in Full Body and selected regions of interest thermographic screenings for any medical application.
+Northeast Thermography Medical Imaging Center specializes in Full Body and selected regions of interest thermographic screenings for any medical application.

 How does medical thermology work?